- About SPD

 Question: How do I register for SCMP services?
 Are there criteria to fulfill for admission to SCMP?

-You can register for SCMP services through referrals from voluntary welfare organisations (VWO), family service centres, nursing homes, hospitals or community organisations.
-You can also contact us directly at the SPD Ability Centre.
+Answer: You can register for SCMP services through referrals from voluntary welfare organisations (VWO), family service centres, nursing homes, hospitals or community organisations.
+You can also contact us directly via e-mail at email@example.com.
 We do not have any admission criteria for SCMP and we welcome anyone with physical disabilities and their caregivers or family members.